 sudo dnf install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-During the package installation process, you will be asked whether to approve the GPG key.
+During package installation, you’ll be prompted to approve a GPG key.
 If the GPG key matches 060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35

 , enter y to approve.